 More Songs In Drop C Tuning

-Here are a few more examples of songs where you can listen how Drop C sounds:
+Here are a few more examples of songs where you can listen to how Drop C sounds:

 - Killswitch Engage – My Curse